United States Holocaust Memorial Museum: Financial administration

 The USHMM is primarily funded by charitable contributions and government grants.
-For the 2021–2022 fiscal year, the museum reported total revenues of $184.7 million and total expenses of $143.1 million.
+For the 2021–2022 fiscal year, the museum reported a total revenue of $184.7 million and total expenses of $143.1 million.
 Net assets totaled $696.9 million as of September 30, 2022.

 Center for Advanced Holocaust Studies

 In 1998, the museum established the Center for Advanced Holocaust Studies (CAHS).
 Working with the Academic Committee of the United States Holocaust Memorial Council, the CAHS supports research projects and publications about the Holocaust (including a partnership with Oxford University Press to publish the scholarly journal Holocaust and Genocide Studies), helps make accessible collections of Holocaust-related archival material, supports fellowship opportunities for pre- and post- doctoral researchers, and hosts seminars, summer research workshops for academics, conferences, lectures, and symposia.
 The CAHS's Visiting Scholars Program and other events have made the USHMM one of the world's principal venues for Holocaust scholarship.

 The slogan "Arbeit Macht Frei" displayed at the Holocaust Memorial Museum in Washington, D.C.